microsoft/ProtocolTestFramework/docs/PTFUserGuide.md

 ### Create adapter interfaces

 Following the previous example, we now add the addition operation into IOperation adapter which does the actual computation operation (which could be distributed, in native code, etc.).
-We use a script adapter to "Setup the environment" and use an interactive adapter to do the "Clean up".
+We use a script adapter to "Setup the environment"

 Creates a C# file – Adapters.cs as follows: